The Art of Solitude on Stage: Mastering Solo Performances in Acting

 Auteur and Collaborator

 While the spotlight may be yours, the solitary star still needs the support of a galaxy.
-Engage with your director and design team as both auteur and collaborator, ensuring that their visions align with yours.
-The art of subtler collaboration in theater is often found in the solo performance, where each decision made by the team becomes more pronounced, more potent.
+Engage with your director and design team as both auteur and collaborator, ensuring that their vision aligns with yours.
+Solo performances rely heavily on collaboration behind the scenes.
+Every decision made by the creative team has a greater impact on the final production.

 Feedback and Fine-Tuning